UniMath/agda-unimath/src/foundation/quasicoherently-idempotent-maps.lagda.md

 ### Quasicoherent idempotence is preserved by homotopies

+This fact does not explicitly appear in {{#cite Shu17}} although it is implicitly used in Lemma 3.6.

 ```agda
 module _
   {l : Level} {A : UU l} {f g : A → A} (F : is-quasicoherently-idempotent f)